Contact Dr Peter Clough

 Areas of expertise

 - Process Systems Engineering

 Dr Peter Clough is a lecturer in Energy Engineering.
-Dr Clough received his masters degree in Environmental Engineering (MEng hons 1st) from The University of Nottingham in 2013.
-He then went on to complete a PhD in Chemical Engineering at Imperial College London, where he worked on the application of high-temperature solid looping cycles for sorption enhanced steam gasification and reforming of biomass for the production of H2.
+Dr Clough received his masters degree in Environmental Engineering (1st class MEng hons) from The University of Nottingham in 2013.
+He then went on to complete a PhD in Chemical Engineering at Imperial College London, where he worked on the application of high-temperature solid looping cycles for sorption enhanced steam gasification and reforming of biomass for the production of CO2 abated hydrogen.

-Dr Clough is currently accepting applications for PhD students.
+Dr Clough is currently accepting applications for PhD students in the fields of:

 - Johnson Matthey